 The financial report is prepared on a going concern basis which reflects the Directors' expectation that the Group will be able to realise its assets and settle its obligations in the normal course of business.
-In making this assessment the Directors have prepared cash flows forecasts until 31 March 2017, taking the following into consideration:
+In making this assessment the Directors have prepared cash flows forecasts until 31 March 2018, taking the following into consideration:

-- The Group entered into formal documentation with PT Danusa Tambang Nusantara (Danusa) in Indonesia in respect of the Trenggalek project and accordingly it is anticipated that Danusa will fund all holding costs and any ongoing exploration during the course of 2016 and 2017 in order to earn an interest in the Trenggalek project; - The Group, has withdrawn from the farm-in arrangements that it held on two projects in New South Wales but retained a farm-in interest over the Mount Garnet project in Queensland where it is seeking to attract third party interest to fund ongoing holding and exploration costs; - The Group has taken a number of steps to reduce its corporate overhead costs: - The Group intends to raise additional new capital in the year ended 31 December 2016, subject to suitable market conditions.
+The Group entered into formal documentation with PT Danusa Tambang Nusantara (Danusa) in Indonesia in respect of the Trenggalek project and accordingly it is anticipated that Danusa will continue to fund all holding costs and any ongoing exploration during the course of 2017 and 2018 in order to earn an interest in the Trenggalek project;

+The Group, has withdrawn from the farm-in arrangements that it held on two projects in New South Wales but retained a farm-in interest over the Mount Garnet project in Queensland where it is currently reviewing its position;

+The Group has taken a number of steps to reduce its corporate overhead costs;

+The Group intends to raise additional new capital in the year ended 31 December 2017, subject to suitable market conditions.
 These funds will be applied to meet the Group's cash burn rate and committed obligations.